 Who is like you, a person saved by the Lord?
 He is the shield of your help and the sword of your triumph.
 The little and big things that annoy you, are nothing compared to who you are in Christ.
 You not only will triumph in the future, but you live in the good of the gospel today.
 He finished it!!
 He won, and He is your Savior.

 Christmas has come and gone, but Jesus Christ has not (Hebrews 13:8).
-I hope that He will be your treasure (Matthew 6:21) and through that gift, you find the peace that surpasses all other gifts (Philippians 4:7).You Know Your Faith Is Real When The Danger of Hating the Sin and Loving the Sinner »
+I hope that He will be your treasure (Matthew 6:21) and through that gift, you find the peace that surpasses all other gifts (Philippians 4:7).What to Do When Your Biblical Counseling Is Harsh Hope and Practical Help for Those Struggling with Depression »